ldtteam/MinecoloniesWiki/pages/src/source/buildings/library.md

 layout: building
 ---
 {% capture content %}
-### Note: The Library cannot be built until you finish the research in the [University](../../source/buildings/university).
+### Note: The Library cannot be built until you finish the research in the {% building_link university %}.

 The Library is a way for you to raise your adult citizens' Intelligence skill, which influences all other skill increases (at other jobs).
 A citizen will randomly level up their Intelligence as long as they're assigned to the Library.
 Being a Library Student is their full-time job, so you can't have one citizen work at the Library and another worker hut at the same time.